Last Updated on 10th November 2021 by Mike@bitaboutbritain

-It’s certainly elaborate.
+It is certainly elaborate.
 Constructed of brick and flint, it has a triangular base with a small round turret at each vertex and a tall, tapering, central tower of four stories – about 80 feet high.
-Today, it’s a Grade II listed ruined curiosity.
+Today, it is a Grade II listed ruined curiosity.
 It could be a romantic building, ivy-clad, straight out of a Gothic fairy-tale.
-But, oh, it’s a cold, unpleasant, place.
+But, no, it’s a cold, unpleasant, place.
 The floors and roof have long gone, it is littered with rubbish, covered in graffiti and has a distinctly nasty ambience.
 Sometimes it’s known as Racton Monument (to what?), Racton Tower, or even Stansted Castle.
 No one’s alive to tell us what happened there, before or after it fell into disrepair.
 Sadly, it has been the location for at least one suicide.
 There was talk, they say, of turning it into a dwelling, but nothing came of it.
 There are rumours of smugglers.
 It is a relatively isolated spot – an ideal place for folk to do things they shouldn’t, away from prying eyes.
 Inevitably, it attracts stories; you know the sort of thing.
 I have read that evidence of witchcraft has been found there – surprisingly recently.
-Paranormal groups have investigated reports of bricks being thrown out of upper windows; the ghostly figure of a woman walking through the ruins; a disembodied face at a window; even a phantom tractor.
+Paranormal groups have investigated reports of bricks being thrown out of upper windows, manic laughter, the ghostly apparition of a woman walking through the ruins, a disembodied face at a window, even a phantom tractor.
 One group of investigators experienced eerie whisperings in their ears, and the sensation of being touched.
 Sceptics say the reports have been fuelled by overactive imaginations, adolescent pranksters, alcohol, or drugs.

 So what do you think?
 This is no obvious tourist attraction.
 The dense foliage shuts out the modern world.
 Overhead, cawing rooks wheel in the sky and dying leaves rustle in the breeze.
 Did you imagine someone walking outside, behind you; hear shuffling behind the wall?
 Was that a murmured sigh coming from that room, or rats scavenging in the mess on the floor?
 The air of desolation and decay is uncomfortable.
-Really, there is nothing to worry about; it’s just an old, slightly weird, ruin.
+Really, there is nothing to worry about, is there?
+It’s just an old, slightly weird, ruin.

 But people will be back, searching for something, you know they will.
-Some may even go on the eve of All Hallows, when spirits ride through the sky laughing, the souls of the dead are abroad and sensible folk stay at home and bolt their doors.
+Some may even go on the eve of All Hallows, when spirits ride joyfully through the sky, the souls of the dead are abroad and sensible folk stay at home and bolt their doors.

 By the way, it is worth mentioning that there is a Racton Man, found on farmland nearby.
 He is an almost complete skeleton of a Bronze Age warrior who died sometime between 2150 and 2300BC; but there’s no need for concern – he’s safely in Chichester’s Novium Museum now.